allegro/allegro.tech/_posts/2015-08-11-scrum-ban-applied.md

 make some conclusions.

 Up till our final day of experiment we burned 72 story points — most of them in the second, two-week iteration.
-This gives an avarage of 18 storypoints (sp) per week or 36 sp per two weeks.
+This gives an average of 18 storypoints (sp) per week or 36 sp per two weeks.
 Below you can see our previous Scrum-only sprints.

 ![alt text](/img/articles/2015-08-Scrum-ban-applied/2015-08-Scrum-ban-applied-storypoints.jpg)

 As can be seen above, stories were burned quite irregularly.
-Average from last three sprints was 18.67 sp and 22 from last six sprints that happended over 3 months prior to the experiment.
+Average from last three sprints was 18.67 sp and 22 from last six sprints that happened over 3 months prior to the experiment.

 Taking this into consideration, as well as our happiness and feedback from our stakeholders we decided to continue on daily basis up till our formal deadline.